-- Have their dog examined by a licensed veterinarian within two business days following pickup/delivery.
+- Have their dog examined by a licensed veterinarian shortly after bringing the dog home.

 - Not sell or trade the dog to any pet shop, wholesaler or broker for any reason whatsoever.

-- Get permanent identification for their dog (by microchip, tattoo, or otherwise).
+- Ensure their dogs have permanent identification (by microchip, tattoo, or otherwise).

-- Have their dog receive no less than one veterinary exam per year.
+- Have their dog receive a veterinary exam at least once per year.

 - Seek immediate veterinary care in the event of sickness or injury.

-- Have their dog neutered/spayed (if not placed for breeding purposes).
+- Have their dog spayed/ or neutered (if not placed for breeding purposes).